poppy-project/poppy-docs/en/assembly-guides/poppy-humanoid/addressing_dynamixel.md

 ## Use a software to configure the connected motor

 There are 3 different software tools to configure your motors one-by-one:
--   [Poppy Configure](TODO.md): Command-line tool that only requires to provide the motor name
+-   Poppy Configure: Command-line tool that only requires to provide the motor name
--   [Herborist](http://poppy-project.github.io/pypot/herborist.html): Graphical tool used in the videos in place of Poppy Configure
+-   Herborist: Graphical tool used in the videos in place of Poppy Configure
 -   [Dynamixel Wizard](http://support.robotis.com/en/software/roboplus/dynamixel_monitor/quickstart/dynamixel_monitor_connection.htm): windows-only tool provided by Robotis.

-You can use whichever one as long as you manage to configure your motor, but we advise Poppy Configure.
+You can use whichever one as long as you manage to configure your motor, but we advise Poppy Configure:

 ### Poppy Configure
 Poppy Configure is a command-line tool to configure Poppy motors that is handy because it only requires the name of the motor to configure it.